K. Chakravarthy: Film career

 He very well knew about his limitations and excelled based on his intuitions and exemplary natural creativity.
 Critics agreed upon this, as he was hardly spending 30 minutes to compose a song.
 During the peak of his career, he was recording more than 5 songs per day and worked for 16 hrs each day.

 He realized his potential in folk music and intelligently blended it with classical ragas.
 He proved the fact that music is boundless and it is also mass entertainment, and not just pundits make any art worthy.
 He established unique style of his own.
 He was humble and down to earth and always respected and proclaimed K. V. Mahadevan as genius in contemporary musicians.
 He was composing music for him in the early days of his career, before 1970.

 His main assistants, Krishna-Chakra duo remained loyal to him throughout his career, though once in a while they had their own scores.

 Raj-Koti duo assisted him for several years.

 M. M. Keeravani was also his assistant.
 He introduced several singers with talent to the industry.
 S. P. Sailaja with song "Nampalli tesan kadi raja lingo" from film "Erra Mallelu", Vandemataram Srinivas are notable singers introduced by him.

 He was a dubbing artist and lent his voice in 600 movies.
 He also penned lyrics for a few songs.
 He was also a singer and acted in a few films.
-He was one of the main reasons why Ilaiyaraja couldn't dominate Tollywood in the 80s.